Hi, I’m Gabrielle,

 I seek to improve people’s lives in everything I do.

 My architectural career was no different.
 Soon after Hurricanes Katrina and Rita, I took the opportunity to live in New Orleans, Louisiana and work with non-profit organizations to deliver help, hope, and housing to families in need.
-My favorite part was getting to speak with the residents individually, learn their stories, determine their needs and how I could meet them, and add a little bit of unexpected delight into their new homes.
+My favorite part was getting to speak with the residents individually, learn their stories, determine their needs, and build designs that spoke on their behalf and allowed them to design their future.
 See a pattern?
 This empathetic approach stayed with me as I transitioned into commercial architecture, successfully designing and managing projects with budgets between $800K-$5M.
 My clients represented a wide variety of industries and I loved solving their biggest design challenges.

 But something was missing.

-When I’m not championing users, solving big problems, and writing experiences that make people feel, I spend my time hiking, baking, traveling, sipping tea, watercoloring, writing, and practicing random acts of kindness everywhere I go.
+When I’m not crafting narratives, solving big problems, and writing experiences that make people feel, I spend my time hiking, baking, traveling, sipping tea, watercoloring, writing, and practicing random acts of kindness everywhere I go.
 Sometimes with a cat on my shoulders.

 Think we’d work well together?